Front-Line Readiness: The Metrics That Drive Faster Vehicle Turnaround

 Building an FLR Dashboard

-Effective FLR management requires visibility.
+Effective FLR management requires visibility that’s available daily, not buried in monthly reports.
 Your dashboard should show:

-• Average days to FLR with trend line
+- Average days to FLR with a rolling trend line — is the number improving or regressing?

 Review these metrics daily.
-Weekly is too infrequent to catch problems early.
+Weekly is too infrequent to catch problems before they compound.
+The best dealerships discuss FLR metrics in their daily management standup.

 The Operational Mindset

-FLR improvement isn’t a one-time project—it’s an ongoing operational focus.
-The best dealerships:
+FLR improvement isn’t a one-time project — it’s an ongoing operational discipline.
+The dealerships that consistently lead in reconditioning speed share these habits:

 The Bottom Line

 Front-Line Readiness is where operational efficiency translates directly to profitability.
-Every day saved in the reconditioning process flows straight to your bottom line.
-The dealerships that master FLR tracking and improvement gain a significant competitive advantage—turning inventory faster, serving customers better, and generating more profit from the same resources.
+The math is unforgiving: at $40+ per day in holding costs, every day saved across your entire used vehicle operation compounds into tens or hundreds of thousands in annual margin improvement.
+The dealerships that master FLR tracking and improvement gain a measurable competitive advantage — turning inventory faster, serving customers better, and generating more profit from the same capital.